 If you’re not sure how to keep the perfect backup, we’ve covered how to do this in a previous article.
 Check it out and make sure you’ve chosen a method that suits you and your data.
 Once you’ve settled on how/where you’ll back up, make sure you you’re your backups thoroughly.
 There’s nothing worse than losing data, thinking you’ve got a backup safe elsewhere, only for it to be non-existent, corrupt or just not the data you were expecting to see.
 Nobody wants that!

 External hard drives can be bought relatively cheaply online, which is the perfect backup solution for everyday devices.
 If you don’t have one already then it is definitely worth investing in an external drive, as you’ll then have the opportunity to make offline backups and keep your important data safe.

 Start cleaning up

 Once you’ve backed up, you can begin with looking at what data you can get rid of.
-A good place to start is checking for duplication; do you really need to keep 5 different PDFs of the same bus timetable on your phone?
-See what you can consolidate and delete; you’ll often be surprised at just how much rubbish you’ve collected.
+A good place to start is checking for duplication; do you really need to keep 5 different PDFs of the same London tube map on your phone?
+See what you can consolidate and delete; you’ll often be surprised at just how much rubbish you’ve collected!

 On PCs and laptops you can use the Disk Cleanup facility to see what you can get rid of – you’ll find this in the control panel or system settings.
 You will usually find that there’s old programs and temporary files that could do with a clear out, as well as any other files that your operating system identifies as unnecessary.